irleibarra/100-days-of-code/r1-log.md

 ## Day 25 December 27, 2018
 ## Today's Progress:
 Day 25 of #100DaysOfCode challenge with @freeCodeCamp.
 Today I started my product landing page 😍.
 I am very excited, I know it will be a night full of good things doing this project🙏🙌💻 #301DaysOfCode #womenwhocode #CodeNewbie

+## Day 27 January 8, 2019
+## Today's Progress:
+This new year has started with a lot of work, after several days I go back one more time and with a lot of perseverance my challenge of #100DaysOfcode 👩🏻‍💻📕✏️.
+Day 27 🙌 officially committed. #301DaysOfCode #womenwhocode